Henning Stummel’s Tin House

-Both the roof and façades of the Tin House are made from GreenCoat PLX BT, which features a patented, Bio-based Technology (BT) coating that uses a substantial portion of natural rapeseed oil instead of traditional fossil based oils.
+Both the roof and façades of the Tin House are made from GreenCoat PLX Pro BT, which features a patented, Bio-based Technology (BT) coating using a substantial portion of Swedish rapeseed oil.
 Furthermore, the Tin House utilizes many traditional tinsmith details for a modest and utilitarian finish.

 7 questions for Henning about GreenCoat as a platform for award-winning constructions:

-What are the benefits of using the GreenCoat PLX BT material?
+What are the benefits of using the GreenCoat PLX Pro BT material?

 Why did you choose steel for the roof and façade and not other materials?

 - Steel has the lowest expansion co-efficient compared to aluminum, copper and even zinc.
 This makes the material extremely durable and ensures that it will not deform over the years.